Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 First, you need to create the Github Action Secret AZURE_CREDENTIALS for the authentication with Azure.

-#### **Create Github Action Secret AZURE_CREDENTIALS**
+#### **Create Github Action Secrets AZURE_CREDENTIALS and LOAD_TESTING_USERS_CONFIGURATION**

 1. On the GitHub portal where you store your project, navigate on the the page 'Settings' and select the submenu 'Actions' in the menu 'Secrets and variables' and select the tab 'Secrets' on the page 'Actions secrets and variables'.

     ![github-action-secrets](./docs/img/load-testing-web-app-auth/github-action-secrets.png)

-2. Click on 'New repository secret' button, enter 'AZURE_CREDENTIALS' in the Name field and copy/paste the JSON value associated with the service principal created with create-rbac-sp.sh.
+2. Click on 'New repository secret' button, enter 'AZURE_CREDENTIALS' in the Name field and copy/paste the JSON value associated with the service principal created with the bash script create-rbac-sp.sh.

     ![github-action-add-secret](./docs/img/load-testing-web-app-auth/github-action-add-secret.png)